 In those five decades he wrote hundreds of poems, songs, stories, essays, articles, plays, and scripts.
 The published portion of that catalog earned him the equivalent of a long weekend’s lodging at a Comfort Inn somewhere along Interstate 5 in California’s Central Valley.

-Craig Allen Heath is now working on Killing Buddhas, the sequel to his first story about Alan Wright in Eden Ridge.
+Craig is now working on Killing Buddhas, the sequel to his first story about Alan Wright in Eden Ridge.
 Ideas for other books form a lengthy list.
 He hopes for enough eyesight and breath to write the good ones.

 THE SHAMING OF THE RAKE